karinait/fashion-classification/README.md

 ## Jupyter notebooks

 The jupyter notebooks for this project were run locally on a machine with a GPU where tensorflow was installed.
-The explanation on how to setup the environment for tensorflow is out of the scope of this document
+The explanation on how to setup the environment for tensorflow is out of the scope of this document but without it this notebooks can't be run.

 The jupyter notebooks in this project were used for the Exploratory Data Analysis, Training and Inference.
 Here is a description of every notebook:

 -**notebook_1_eda_small_images.ipynb**

-This notebook was used for the Exploratory Data Analysis of the [Small Images Dataset](#smalldata) and to train several neural networks and tune their parameters.
+This notebook was used for the Exploratory Data Analysis of the [Small Images Dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small) and to train several neural networks and tune their parameters.

 The final result in this notebook is the selection of the final model to train on the larger dataset

 -**notebook2_training_large_dataset.ipynb**

-This notebook was used mainly to train the model selected in the notebook1 on the [Large Images Dataset](#largedata)
+This notebook was used mainly to train the model selected in the notebook1 on the [Large Images Dataset]((https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset))

 -**predict.ipynb**